foreverfl/vscode/docs/sourcecontrol/github.md

 ### Opening a repository

-Once you have installed the GitHub Repositories extension, you can open a repository with the **GitHub Repositories: Open Repository...** command from the Command Palette (`kb(workbench.action.showCommands)`) or by clicking the Remote indicator in the lower left of the Status bar.
+Once you have installed the GitHub Repositories extension, you can open a repository with the **GitHub Repositories: Open Repository...** command from the Command Palette (`Ctrl+Shift+P`) or by clicking the Remote indicator in the lower left of the Status bar.

 ![Remote indicator in the Status bar](images/github/remote-indicator.png)